ardatan/graphql-mesh/.changeset/breezy-meals-fetch.md

 '@graphql-mesh/transport-ws': minor
 ---

-Add support for upstream WebSocket subscriptions.
+Add support for upstream WebSocket subscriptions in Docker and binary distributions.

 Subscriptions can now use WebSockets for transport between gateway and subgraphs when used with Docker or binaries versions.